swayos/swayos.github.io/README.md

+autostart install
+press enter to restart machine swayos script install git only, checkout repo, use package lists create patreon packages

+issues :
+Discussion : github.com/swayos/disc

+Problem with install?

+CTRL+Z before restart
+check swayos_install_log and stderr and stdout

+How does the installer works?

+the installer script for pre-installed systems

+the installer iso

 # SwayOS

 SwayOS is a productivity-oriented minimalist and super elegant desktop layer over unix-like operating systems that also can be installed as a standalone OS.